OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **c:\transforms\app.mytransform.config** to file **config\app.config**

-## Applying multiple relative transforms against a specific target {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingamultiplerelativetransformsagainstaspecifictargetApplyingmultiplerelativetransformsagainstaspecifictarget}
+## Applying multiple relative transforms against a specific target {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingamultiplerelativetransformsagainstaspecifictarget}

 Given a package which has the structure: